sejungkwak/connect-4/README.md

 - User-Agent reduction

   - There is an issue: `Audit usage of navigator.userAgent, navigator.appVersion, and navigator.platform "emailjs"` in the console in Chrome and Opera.
-This appears because _Google_ has planned to reduce User-Agent for improving user privacy and this line `t.exports=n("navigator","userAgent")||""}` in [EmailJS code](https://cdn.jsdelivr.net/npm/@emailjs/browser@3/dist/email.min.js) seems to be causing the issue.
+This appears because _Google_ has planned to reduce User-Agent for improving user privacy and this part `t.exports=n("navigator","userAgent")||""}` in [EmailJS code](https://cdn.jsdelivr.net/npm/@emailjs/browser@3/dist/email.min.js) seems to be causing the issue.

     ![Bug: User-Agent reduction](documentation/bugs/bug-user-agent.png)